release-tools/since/README.md

   -t, --tag string         Include commits after this tag
 ```

+---

 ### `project release`

 Generates a new changelog based on an existing changelog file,
 using the commits since the last release.

-The changelog is then committed and tagged with the new version.
+The changelog is then committed and a new tag is created
+with the new version.

 ```bash
 Usage: